What is a retail Shop Lease in Queensland

 Retail shopping centres

 Your type of business or what you sell, hire or supply may not be listed in Schedule 1 but the lease could still come under the Act if it’s in a retail shopping centre.
-Section 5D of the Act defines a retail shopping centre generally as a strip or complex that has:
+Section 5D of the Act defines a retail shopping centre generally as a strip or complex that:

 - are regarded or promoted as a shopping centre, mall, court or arcade.